-The winning entry [shown at right]for the All the World Photographic Competition 2011 had a national twist—the photographer is a Salvationist from USA Central Territory who currently lives in Korea.
+The winning entry for the All the World Photographic Competition 2011 had a national twist—the photographer is a Salvationist from USA Central Territory who currently lives in Korea.

 “I was brought up in The Salvation Army and have a huge heart for its mission,” said Keri Shay, first place winner.
 “I studied photography in college and feel called to share God’s people and their stories with the world through pictures.”

 All The World Editor Kevin Sims said when the competition closed Aug.
 18, they had received an astonishing 370 images from all over the world.